The 2023 Sundance Film Festival recently wrapped, and now it’s time to gear up for

 - On the library’s homepage, click the “videos” tab above the search field, then search by topic or title.

-- If you only want results for movies you can stream, click the “online streaming” option before running your search.
-Otherwise, you’ll see a mix of streaming videos and DVDs you can check out.
+- For movies you can stream, click the “online streaming” option before running your search.

-- If you don’t have a movie in mind, browse movies in our video databases.
-You can find the databases from the library homepage: simply select the “videos” tab, then “video databases” under the search box.
+- If you don’t have a movie in mind, browse movies our video databases, which can be found on the library homepage: simply select the “videos” tab, then “video databases” under the search box.

 Search Popular Video Databases

-The library offers a wide selection of streaming videos, including popular movies, educational documentaries, fine arts performances, and counseling videos.
-We have 17 video databases for you to choose from, but here are a few of our favorites:
+Fulton library offers a wide selection of streaming videos, including popular movies, educational documentaries, fine arts performances, and counseling videos.
+We have 18 video databases for you to choose from, but here are a few of our favorites:

-Swank – This database includes popular feature films, like Everything Everywhere All At Once, Moonlight, Dune, A Quiet Place, and more!
-You’ll find new films, classics like Casablanca, plus films in foreign languages.
+Swank – This database includes popular films, like Wes Anderson’s Asteroid City, A24’s smash-hit Everything Everywhere All at Once, Oscar award-winner Moonlight, and more!
+You’ll find new releases, classics like Casablanca, and foreign films.

-Kanopy – With a mix of feature films and documentaries from award-winning filmmakers, Kanopy includes movies like Hereditary, Parasite, Eighth Grade, and I Am Not Your Negro.
+Kanopy – With a mix of feature films and documentaries from award-winning filmmakers, Kanopy includes movies you don’t want to miss.
+This catalog includes heart-stopping horrors (like Midsommar and Hereditary), award-winning films (like Eighth Grade and I Am Not Your Negro), and everything in between.

-Academic Video Online (AVON) – This database features a huge variety of scholarly videos: documentaries, interviews, performances, news programs, and more, including thousands of Emmy, and Peabody, and Oscar winners.
+Academic Video Online (AVON) – This database features a huge variety of scholarly videos: documentaries, interviews, performances, and more, including thousands of Emmy, and Peabody, and Oscar winners.

 Docuseek – This resource focuses on documentaries from award-winning educational film distributors like Bullfrog Films, Collective Eye Films, Icarus Films, and more.
 If you need to watch a documentary for a class, Docuseek2 is a great place to look.

-Performing Arts Video Databases – Be inspired by streaming videos of fine arts performances!
-Performance databases include Dance in Video, Opera in Video, Classical Music in Video, Classical Performance in Video, and On the Boards.
+Performing Arts Video Databases – Stream videos of fine arts performances!
+Our performance databases include Dance in Video, Opera in Video, Classical Music in Video, Classical Performance in Video, and On the Boards.

 Stream Recent Oscar-Nominated Films